 The song also appeared on the George Harrison album “Live In Japan,” which featured a grand total of nine songs he sang during The Beatles years.
 While the album wasn’t much of a success in the US (peaking at #126 on the Billboard album chart), it understandably did quite well in Japan (reaching #15).

 The Beatles in Detroit, August 13th, 1966

-“If I Needed Someone” has the privilege of being the one and only George Harrison composition to have been performed live by The Beatles.
+“If I Needed Someone” has the distinction of being the one and only George Harrison composition to have been performed live by The Beatles.
 Previous Harrison vocal songs performed in concert by the group had been either cover songs (such as “Chains” and “Roll Over Beethoven”) or Lennon / McCartney compositions (such as “Do You Want To Know A Secret” and “I’m Happy Just To Dance With You”).
 But as of late 1965, George earned the right to have one of his own grace the stages of the Beatlemania world.

 First off, their brief final British tour of December 3rd through 12th of 1965 included it in its eleven song set list.
 Highlights of this tour included Glasgow, London, Manchester and, on December 5th, their final appearance in their hometown of Liverpool.

 Their very next time on a concert stage was on May 1st, 1966 for the “New Musical Express Annual Poll-Winners’ All-Star Concert” in Wembley.
-Only five songs were performed for their portion of the program, “If I Needed Someone” being the fourth of the five.
+Only five songs were performed for their portion of the program, “If I Needed Someone” being the fourth.
 While the show was filmed for British television, a managerial dispute with ABC Television prohibited The Beatles performance being filmed so the cameras were turned off when they were on stage.